-Mirroring Port:

-Select the mirroring port number.
+Mirroring Port: Select the mirroring port number.

-> Mirrored Port
+Mirrored Port

-Port Select: Click the Select button to quick-select the corresponding port based on the port number you entered.
+Port Select: Click the Select button to quick-select the corresponding port based enabled, the incoming packets received by the mirrored port will be copied to the mirroring port.

 Select: Select the desired port as a mirrored port.
 It is multi-optional.
-Port: Displays the port number.

 Ingress: Select Enable/Disable the Ingress feature.
-When the Ingress is enabled, the incoming packets received by the mirrored port will be copied to the mirroring port.
+When the Ingress is enabled, the outgoing packets sent by the mirrored port will be copied to the mirroring port.

 Egress: Select Enable/Disable the Egress feature.
-When the Egress is enabled, the outgoing packets sent by the mirrored port will be copied to the mirroring port.
+When the Egress is member cannot be selected as the mirrored port or mirroring port.

 LAG: Displays the LAG number which the port belongs to.
-The LAG member cannot be selected as the mirrored port or mirroring port.
+The LAG